klopotowskip/AntiBots/README.md

   * **antiddos.version** – allows using **/antiddos version** command
   * **antiddos.&ast;** – Grant all this plugin permissions

-## FAQ
+##FAQ
 **Q: It's not working!**
 A:  Firstly check if data, that you've entered to **config.yml** and **verification.ini** are valid.
-If plugin still doesn't work, visit [Online YAML and ini parser](http://www.unserialize.me/), to make sure, that both files are parseable.
+If plugin still doesn't work, visit <a href="http://www.unserialize.me/" target="_blank">Online YAML and ini parser</a>, to make sure, that both files are parseable.
 If this didn't fixed the problem, [contact me](#contact), or [start a new issue (https://github.com/pietrek777/AntiDDoS/issues).

 **Q: I found a bug.
 What can I do with it?**
-A: You can report it [here](https://github.com/pietrek777/AntiDDoS/issues).
+A: You can report it <a href="https://github.com/pietrek777/AntiDDoS/issues" target="_blank">start a new issue</a>.
 I will fix it as soon as possible.
 Thanks in advance for any bugs reports!

 **Q: I have an idea, that can make this plugin better!**
 A:  Tell me more about it!
 [Contact me](#contact), or [create a new pull request](https://github.com/pietrek777/AntiDDoS/pulls)!